halimyoussef/FakeNewsClassifier-BERT/README.md

 ## Requirements

 The models were built and trained on Google Colab Pro with the V100 GPU.
-There is no installation needed if the program is ran in Google Colab, only dowloading the datasets is required.
+There is no installation needed if the program is ran in Google Colab, only downloading the datasets and changing the file paths is required.

 ## Methodology